Hosting a community dedicated event in a pub has been a wonderful experience for our colleagues and a successful one in terms of local awareness.

 Counter intuitively, it wasn’t all milk & honey.
 One of the challenges we faced, was that the team changed over time, but we managed to keep on track and deliver quality in the end, or at least that was the feedback we got from the participants after the event.

-Although I am a tester, I was really happy to have the opportunity to do work I love outside the testing context and experiment different roles for once.
-So as Ana, Razvan, Mihai and Adelina worked on their presentations, I was working on design, overall organizing details and preparing to wear the MC hat for the event.
+Ana, Razvan, Mihai and Adelina were working on their presentations, I was working on design.
 We also had two „outsiders”, Mihaela who was there to give us her perspective outside the testing world, Cami who was busy promoting us and the event and Catalin for moral support.